-Section 3 and Section 4 discuss some techniques that ASes can use for, respectively, detect and react to unexpected traffic flows.
-We conclude in Section 5.
+Section 3 and Section 4 discuss some techniques that ASes can use for, respectively, detecting and reacting to unexpected traffic flows.
+The document concludes in Section 5.

 1.1.
 Terminology

 More specific prefix: A prefix in the routing table with an address range that is covered by a shorter prefix also present in the routing table.